Source: http://bit.ly/2BuY1gY Photo Credit: celebrityabc CC License: http://bit.ly/2xLZ0ap

 Koh Samui Geology and Geography

-The central part of Koh Samui forms a virtually uninhabitable area of dense tropical jungle where a mountain named Khao Pom dominates.
-It rises to a height of approximately 2,083 ft (635 m).
+The central part of Koh Samui forms a virtually uninhabitable area of a dense tropical jungle where a mountain named Khao Pom dominates.
+It rises to a height of about 2,083 ft (635 m).

 Several natural ports also currently exist along the shoreline.